abhinay401/MakeMyTrip/README.md

 Robot Framework Install Instruction

-Miscellaneous Packages required to be installed for OpenBmc Automation.
+Miscellaneous Packages required to be installed for Automation.
 Install the packages and it's dependencies via pip

 If using Python 3.x, use the corresponding pip3 to install packages.
 Note: Older Python 2.x is not actively supported.